Adityaraj614/Lumina4K/README.md

 # Lumina4K 🎮✨
-AI-Powered Desktop Texture Remastering Tool
+A GPU-accelerated AI texture remastering engine Optimized for games, art, and wallpapers.

-Lumina4K is a GPU-accelerated AI desktop application designed to upscale images and game textures while preserving structure and detail.
+Helps to upscale images and game textures while preserving structure and detail.

-Built using PyTorch + CUDA for high-performance inference.
+Build using PyTorch + Cuda for high performance inference.

 ---